viamrobotics/docs/docs/how-tos/manage-fleet.md

 {{% /tablestep %}}
 {{< /table >}}

-## Monitoring and Debugging
+## Monitoring and debugging

-Viam provides you with the ability to access each machine, check its logs, check recent changes, and roll back changes if needed.
+Viam allows you to access each machine, check its logs, check recent changes, and roll back changes if needed.

 {{< table >}}
 {{% tablestep link="/cloud/machines/#logs" %}}